bswank/calculate-percentages/readme.md

 # calculate-percentages

+NOTE: This branch contains no tests and is reserved for a video I made on testing node.

 `calculate-percentages` is a small utility that helps to calculate discounts, percentage changes, partial values, extensions, etc.

 ## Notes